axonivy-market/market/doc/contribute.md

 2. **Lean Html Dialogs** to allow easy migration to newer AxonIvy products
     - [ ] Use *frame-8* (`template="/layouts/TaskTemplate-8.xhtml"`) as layout for your Html Dialogs.
 It simplifies inclusion of these dialogs with a coherent look in the Portal.
-    - [ ] Do not modify generated default files located in `webcontent/layouts` and it's children.
+    - [ ] Do not modify generated default files located in `webcontent/layouts` and its children.
     - [ ] Do not install generated files by using the project-resource installer.
 The generated layout supporting files will be automatically created if you use the project-resource/dialog installer to add your dialog.

 This is it.
 We'll be glad to review your product and help to get it into the market.